johaGL/CompoundsIdentifiers/extra/hmdb-extra-data-readme.md

 ### You are in the `extra` folder

-If willing to re-run its corresponding script, before anything, the following is required:
+If willing to re-run HMDB related scripts, before anything, the following is required:

 1. go to  https://hmdb.ca/downloads
 2. download "All Metabolites" dataset, it's a zip file